×

 • You need to have been in business for at least 90 days.

-• Younger freight companies usually need to provide a minimum annual income or projected yearly income.
+• Newer trucking companies usually need to provide a minimum annual income or projected yearly income.

 How to choose the right factoring company

 • Speed of payment.
-How fast you will get paid and under what circumstances.
+How fast will get paid and under what circumstances?
+This is an important question to ask, if you want to improve your cash flow management.

 • Borrowing capacity.
 There will be a maximum credit line or factoring facility that caps how much money you can “borrow” against your outstanding invoices at any one time.